Yamilquery/nfl-rushing/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies and build React App with `cd assets && npm install && npm run build`
+  * Install Node.js dependencies and build React App with `cd assets && npm install && npm run build && cd ..`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.